sanger-pathogens/nextflow-commons/configs/README.md

 ## 5. Resource conflicts:

-When configuring resources, allocations must comply with ISG farm rules to avoid job submission errors.
+When configuring resources for use on WSI "farm" HPC, allocations must comply with ISG farm rules to avoid job submission errors.
 Always ensure you are up to date with the [ISG farm documentation](https://ssg-confluence.internal.sanger.ac.uk/spaces/FARM/pages/101360547/Farm+documentation), as normal LSF job submission rules apply.

 ### Memory and queue conflicts:

+Jobs cannot request memory > 256 GB and submit to the normal, long, week and basement queues.
 Jobs cannot request memory < 196 GB and submit to the hugemem queue.
 Jobs cannot request memory < 745 GB and submit to the teramem queue.